storyfeet/bob_cards_elm/rules.md

 Note : Pain and Exhaustion are both types of "Danger Card" if your hand becomes full of them, you lose.

 ### Board Setup

 Use the following diagram to help you follow setup instructions

 <img src="{{cat $0 "/rules/start_setup_embedded.svg" }}">

 1. **Choose and Place Board:** Choose a direction to represent West on the table.
-Take the appropriate Score Board (Standard or Co-op) And place it close to the east of the playing area.It's compass should show the directions intended, and there should be plenty of room to expand to the West.
+Take the appropriate Score Board (Standard or Co-op) And place it to the east of the playing area.It's compass should show the directions intended, and there should be plenty of room to expand to the West.

 2. Add a **Meeple** for every player to the clear '0' on the *Score Board*.